hopeisback/edensgarden/README.md

 # edensgarden
-The working process of https://edensgarden.hopeisback.com/
+The working process of https://edensgarden.hopeisback.com/ made under the [humanitarian agpl license](https://github.com/hopeisback/edensgarden/blob/master/LICENSE).

 # How this site is made
 * This git belongs to group of [members](https://github.com/orgs/hopeisback/people), of which each is a [github user](https://github.com/login) acting as admin of one or more groups.
 * The data of each group is public and seats in different directory of the git.